ipchama/rislive/README.md

   --include-raw INCLUDE_RAW, -r INCLUDE_RAW
                         Include a Base64-encoded version of the original binary BGP message.
+  --output-plugin OUTPUT_PLUGIN, -op OUTPUT_PLUGIN
+                        Load an external plugin to process incoming RIS data.
+                        This will override other output and format options.
   --output {screen,socket}, -o {screen,socket}
                         Where to send the data.
 Defaults to stdout.
   --socket-path SOCKET_PATH, -s SOCKET_PATH